-UNCW research vessel undergoing sea trials in Pacific Northwest
+UNCW new state-of-the-art research vessel undergoing sea trials in Pacific Northwest

 WILMINGTON, NC (WWAY) — UNCW’s newest research vessel is getting closer to coming to Wilmington’s shores.